mabraithwaite/crypto-scripts/README.md

 - Added helpful npm scripts for those not familiar with prettier or clasp
 - Very easy to set up
 - All scripts are in a single workspace and deployed at once
+- Uses CoinMarketCap for more responsive calls and less throttling

 ## Instructions
 1. Install node packages
     ```bash
     $ npm i
     ```
+1. Get a free api key from CoinMarketCap here: https://coinmarketcap.com/api/
+1. Add the api key to `data/constants.js`
-2. One of two options:
+1. One of two options:
     - If you want to create a google spreadsheet with these scripts, run:
         ```bash
         $ npm run clasp-create-spreadsheet